 Refund for students exiting this certificate course is on prorate basis related to the unit/s of competency covered (less a \$50.00 administration fee).
 Students must have evidence of the reason/s why exit from the course is being sought (e.g., a medical certificate or show extreme personal hardship).
 Applications for refund are made to the Unity College Principal and are at the discretion of the Principal.

-Contact: Jennifer Krause
+Jennifer Krause

-Head of Department Senior Schooling
+Senior Schooling